SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 **Welcome to the SelfKey API**

 The SelfKey ecosystem is broken down into three main parts.
 First is the SelfKey Identity Wallet, a desktop Ethereum wallet on Mac OS, Windows, and Linux.
-Second is the SelfKey Extension, a Chrome browser plugin that allows a user to authenticate with websites using their Ethereum address.
+Second is the SelfKey Extension, a Chrome browser plugin that allows a user to authenticate with websites using their Decentralized Identifier (DID).
 Third is the SelfKey Marketplace, where users can register for financial products and services with one click.

 There are six sections to this document:

 1. **SelfKey Extension**: How to integrate our Chrome plugin with your website.
 2. **SelfKey Marketplace**: How to integrate your backend and onboard new users with our marketplace.
-3. **Authentication**: How to prove users have ownership over an Ethereum blockchain address.
+3. **Authentication**: How to prove users have ownership over a Decentralized Identifier (DID).
 4. **Configuring Your Website**: Both frontend, backend, and our API endpoints.
 5. **REST API Spec**:
 6. **Client Library**: